Related ToolsLookerTableauSalesforceThoughtspot

 Tableau Platform

-Tableau, now part of Salesforce’s Einstein 1 platform, built its reputation on best-in-class data visualizations.
-The drag-and-drop interface lets non-technical users create sophisticated charts, maps, and interactive dashboards without writing code.
+Tableau is now part of Salesforce’s Einstein 1 platform and built its reputation on best-in-class data visualizations.
+The drag-and-drop interface lets non-technical users create sophisticated charts, maps, and interactive dashboards without writing code, and the official Tableau Desktop documentation walks through the core analytical patterns.

 Tableau has significantly broader market adoption and more extensive user feedback.
 The platform excels at visual discovery - letting analysts explore data through iterative chart creation rather than pre-defined semantic models.